PTCL

-CEO

-On 12 February 2019, PTCL announced that Rashid Khan would be its new CEO.
-Rashid Khan is acting as CEO of both PTCL, and its subsidiary, Ufone effective from 2 March 2019.

-PTCL appointed Mr Hassan Kakar as Chief Executive with effect from 1st December 2020.
+Leadership

-In 2021, Etisalat appointed Hatem Bamatraf, an Arab national as the President and Group CEO of PTCL and Ufone.
+In May 2021, Etisalat by e& appointed Hatem Bamatraf as president and Group CEO of PTCL.
+Hatem previously served as the CTO of Etisalat.

 History

 Posts & Telegraph Department

-From the beginning of the Posts & Telegraph Department in 1949 and establishment of Pakistan Telephone & Telegraph Department in 1962, PTCL has been a major player in telecommunication in Pakistan.
+It was known as the Posts & Telegraph Department in 1949 and as Pakistan Telephone & Telegraph Department in 1962.

 Pakistan Telecommunication Corporation

 Pakistan Telecommunication Corporation (PTC) took over operations and functions from Pakistan Telephone and Telegraph Department under Pakistan Telecommunication Corporation Act 1991.
 This coincided with the Government's competitive policy, encouraging private sector participation and resulting in the award of licenses for cellular, card-operated pay-phones, paging and, lately, data communication services.

 Privatization Plan

 Pursuing a progressive policy, the Government in 1991, announced its plans to privatize PTCL, and in 1994 issued six million vouchers exchangeable into 600 million shares of the would-be PTCL in two separate placements.
 Each had a par value of Rs.
 10 per share.
 These vouchers were converted into PTCL shares in mid-1996.